emmacaire/Churn-Telco-Fabric/README.md

 <br>

 ## 📌 Summary
-With this project I developed a comprehensive Business Intelligence workflow, from enterprise data collection to the delivery of a Power BI report and data-driven future prescriptive actions.
-Data involved snapshots of customer contract evolution (stayed, joined, churned) and a series of attributes about the demographic profile and product features for each customer.
-In case of churn, additional data on the reason why the customer interrupted the contract was collected.
+With this project I develop a comprehensive Business Intelligence workflow, from enterprise data collection to the delivery of a Power BI report and data-driven future prescriptive actions.
+Data involves snapshots of customer contract evolution (stayed, joined, churned) and a series of attributes about the demographic profile and product features for each customer.
+In case of churn, additional data on the reason why the customer interrupted the contract is collected.

-Python was used early in the project to manipulate the data and engineer a proper date dimension, other than for quick data cleaning and checks.
+Python is used early in the project to manipulate the data and engineer a proper date dimension, other than for quick data cleaning and checks.
-Afterwards the manipulated source data was loaded into Fabric, first in a Staging Area, then in a proper Data Warehouse, after complying with quality checks performed in a pipeline through scripts and stored procedures.
-There was extensive use of dataflows and pipelines during these stages, other than the SQL scripts to load the final dimensional model.
+Afterwards the manipulated source data is loaded into Fabric, first in a Staging Area, then in a proper Data Warehouse, after complying with quality checks performed in a pipeline through scripts and stored procedures.
+During these stages I do extensive use of dataflows, pipelines, and SQL scripts to load the final dimensional model.
-Once the clean data was loaded in the warehouse, a Snowflake schema was created in the semantic model and the most relevant insights were presented in a report consisting of five dashboards.
+Once the clean data is loaded in the warehouse, I create a Snowflake schema in the semantic model and present the most relevant insights in a 5-dashboard report.

+The main reason why customers are churning seems to be related to better alternatives by the competitors, both in terms of pricing and product services.
+These customers seem to be particularly sensitive to pricing and have more time to compare different offers than those who stay.
+The high churn rate (30%) of the past year requires immediate action, especially in areas such as San Diego, while Fresno can be considered as one of the virtuous examples that should be taken as a benchmark.
 A more detailed description of the project phases follows in the Project Details section.
 <br>
 <br>